isle-project/isle-editor/docs/components/grid.md

 # Grid

 ISLE uses the [react-bootstrap](https://react-bootstrap.github.io) grid system, see the associated [documentation](https://react-bootstrap.github.io/components.html#grid).
-The only difference is that the `Col` component is exported as `Column` in ISLE.
+The only difference is that the `Col` component is exported as `Col` in ISLE.

 #### Example